CIEBA, the Committee on Investment of Employee Benefit Assets, represents more than 100 of the country's

 Representation in Washington

-CIEBA is a unique organization with a focus on the investment of funds for federally regulated pensions, profit sharing, employee saving, and employee welfare plans.
-CIEBA has testified before Congress and regulatory agencies to express opinions on various issues, including the following.
+As the largest organization of corporate pension investment officers, CIEBA is a unique organization with a focus on the investment of retirement funds.
+CIEBA has testified before Congress and government regulatory agencies to express opinions on various issues, including the following.

 - Maintaining the tax-free status of securities transactions made on the behalf of retirement plans

-- Supporting the sole trusteeship of single-employer defined benefit plans
+- Requesting relief from the nondiscrimination rules for soft frozen single-employer defined benefit plans

 - Support the fiduciary safe harbor for participant-directed investments of defined contribution plans